 - Deceased members will not be considered as nominees as SNMMI Fellows.
 However, should a member die after his/her nomination has been submitted and that candidate is selected, he/she will be granted Fellowship posthumously.

-- Significant contributions in volunteer service to SNMMI (Required):
+- Significant contributions in volunteer service to SNMMI AND/OR contributions to SNMMI through affiliated International Organizations.
+(Required):

 - This should reflect significant contributions to the Nuclear Medicine community.
 Examples include: